 2557 West Chicago Avenue

-For an incomparable Omakase experience, KAI ZAN is a Michelin-starred eatery specializing in wholly authentic and traditional Omakase dining.
+For an incomparable Omakase experience, KAI ZAN is a Michelin-starred Japanese restaurant in Chicago specializing in wholly authentic and traditional Omakase dining.
 The restaurant is the brainchild of the notable sushi twins Melvin and Carlos Vizconde, who wanted a creative space to invent intricate dishes.

 KAI ZAN is a charming little spot, surely quaint in size, but that adds to it’s simple and traditional essence.
 And you can basically try anything on the menu and not be disappointed, for each item tastes delicious and looks visually appealing.